 Surrey’s secret lavender field

 Oak Tree Farm sits just outside Banstead on the Croydon Lane – and it’s here where the botanicals are grown for local skincare company Naturally Thinking.
-The farm opens on Fri 10 July and welcomes visitors free of charge offering pick-your-own, lavender skincare products, refreshments including afternoon tea – and the wonderful opportunity to simply breath deep and enjoy the delicious and relaxing scent that hangs in the air.
+The farm welcomes visitors free of charge during the growing season (please check the website for open times) offering pick-your-own, lavender skincare products, refreshments including afternoon tea – and the wonderful opportunity to simply breath deep and enjoy the delicious and relaxing scent that hangs in the air.

 You might not know it now, but Surrey was once covered in vast swathes of hazy blue aromatic herb.